Cortes-Ces/Lab1/README.md

 # Lab1

--Collaborating in Group1 to create a flash game
+Text document details of collaborating in Group1 to create a flash game.